-In recent years, heat therapy devices like Zeno™ and ThermaClear™ have hit the market, claiming to help heal acne lesions quickly by killing acne bacteria.
+In recent years, heat therapy devices like Zeno™, No!
+No!
+Skin™, and ThermaClear™ have hit the market, claiming to help heal acne lesions quickly by killing acne bacteria.
 The devices are marketed for mild, inflammatory acne (little red zits) only, and are designed to treat pimples that are already present.
-They do nothing for prevention, and tend to leave users chasing pimples around their face.
+They do nothing for prevention, and tend to leave users chasing pimples around their face at up to 50 cents per "zap."
 Even so, if these devices worked, they would be great tools to have.
 Unfortunately, we're looking at a big "If."
 Science on these devices is incomplete at best, and based on our own admittedly unscientific trial here at acne.org, they simply do not work.

 The medical concept behind these devices is that heat causes cells to produce heat-shock proteins, which then kill acne bacteria, hastening the healing of an acne lesion.
 Much of the science behind these devices comes from a single unpublished study which employs subjective analysis, and presents only two subject pictures.1 A more recent study showed heat-killed acne bacteria was still able to elicit an inflammatory response.2 Much more research is required before we even begin to know whether such devices have the potential to fulfill their promises.